San Francisco: Airports

 Though located 13 mi south of downtown in unincorporated San Mateo County, San Francisco International Airport (SFO) is under the jurisdiction of the City and County of San Francisco.
 SFO is a hub for United Airlines and Alaska Airlines.
 SFO is a major international gateway to Asia and Europe, with the largest international terminal in North America.
 In 2011, SFO was the eighth-busiest airport in the U.S. and the 22nd-busiest in the world, handling over 40.9 million passengers.

-Located across the bay, Oakland International Airport is a popular, low-cost alternative to SFO.
-Geographically, Oakland Airport is approximately the same distance from downtown San Francisco as SFO, but due to its location across San Francisco Bay, it is greater driving distance from San Francisco.
+Located in the South Bay, the San Jose International Airport (SJC) is the second-busiest airport in the Bay Area, followed by Oakland San Francisco Bay Airport, which is a popular, low-cost alternative to SFO.

 Cycling and walking

 Cycling is a popular mode of transportation in San Francisco, with 75,000 residents commuting by bicycle each day.
 In recent years, the city has installed better cycling infrastructure such as protected bike lanes and parking racks.
 Bay Wheels, previously named Bay Area Bike Share at inception, launched in August 2013 with 700 bikes in downtown San Francisco, selected cities in the East Bay, and San Jose.
 The San Francisco Municipal Transportation Agency and Bay Area Air Quality Management District are responsible for the operation with management provided by Motivate.
 A major expansion started in 2017, along with a rebranding as Ford GoBike; the company received its current name in 2019.

 Pedestrian traffic is also widespread.
-In 2015, Walk Score ranked San Francisco the second-most walkable city in the United States.
+In 2021, Walk Score ranked San Francisco the most walkable city in the United States.

 San Francisco has significantly higher rates of pedestrian and bicyclist traffic deaths than the United States on average.
 In 2013, 21 pedestrians were killed in vehicle collisions, the highest since 2001, which is 2.5 deaths per 100,000 population – 70% higher than the national average of 1.5.